• Skip to primary navigation

 💭 Top tips

-• I prefer boneless, skinless chicken thighs because I think the chicken nuggets turn out more tender.
-However, chicken breasts will work too.
+• I prefer boneless, skinless chicken thighs because I think they make the chicken nuggets more tender.
+However, chicken breasts will also work.

 • Don't try to bread the nuggets as you fry them - it will be a disaster!
 Save yourself the headache and bread the chicken before you start frying.